Adrian-LL/docker-wip/README.md

 ```ps
 choco install -y docker-compose
 ```
-> NOTE - all inside Powershell with administrative access
+> NOTE - all the commands are execute inside Powershell with administrative access

+By default the machines will be created in a folder `.docker` in `%USERPROFILE%`.

+To move on another disk create a junction first for `.docker` folder.
 Put whatever path you need.
 I used and external SSD.

 ```ps